Police Brutality & Civil Rights

 We separate federal and state theories, identify the liability framework for each claim, and build the record needed to preserve collectability.

-"In an action based on tort or another legal theory seeking damages for personal injury, property damage, or wrongful death, the liability of each defendant shall be allocated to each party in direct proportion to the party's percentage of fault."Read Full Statute
+"In an action based on tort or another legal theory seeking damages for personal injury, property damage, or wrongful death, the liability of each person shall be allocated under this section by the trier of fact and, subject to section 6304, in direct proportion to the person's percentage of fault."Read Full Statute

 Michigan's comparative fault system requires the jury to assign fault percentages to all parties, including the plaintiff.
 Fault assigned to the plaintiff reduces damages by that percentage; if the plaintiff's fault is greater than the combined fault of everyone else, noneconomic damages are not awarded under state law.